jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And now we have computers and the internet.
 They are game-changers.
 Laptops, digital cameras, tablets, drones, bio-sensors are all millions of times better than just 30 years ago.
 Modern technology dramatically empowers us to keep fighting off pandemics, hunger, ignorance, and war.

-But, only if we use them to keep evolving and staying ahead of our problems.
+But, only if we keep evolving new tools to stay ahead of our problems.

 In Nature, lifeforms evolve in jumps called eras or epochs.
 Likewise, humanity develops new technology in leaps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age, for example.

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the transformations.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our technological evolution for years and only now have a grasp.

 Improving our technology is hard work, but at least we understand how to do research and development.
 Upgrading politics isn't so straightforward.
-Evolving new cultures, policies, and philosophies usually happen with public uprisings, civil wars, or revolutions.
+Evolving new cultures, policies, and philosophies usually happens with public uprisings, civil wars, or revolutions.

 I want to help you understand your importance in our political evolution.
-Getting you in the game is the fastest way to evolve.
-And it's much more peaceful to too.
+Getting you in the game to upgrade our civilizations is the fastest way to evolve.
+And it's much more peaceful too.

-The key point to realize is that in 1970, personal computers and the internet came online.
+The critical point to realize is that in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators have been upgrading our society to the Internet Age.
 All the while, the "eight different bosses" inside Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive.

 Being forced to use outdated technology is why middle-class life is can be so unhappy.
 It's why we work bullshit jobs, still use so much oil, can't understand the tax code, and now live in uncertainty during this pandemic.
 Middle-class life will only get better once we finish the Internet Age upgrade.

 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on Main Street who must do the work.

-Happilu, we the people already have amazingly powerful digital tools.
-We only need to believe in modern philosophy to upgrade our way of life to the Internet Age.
+Happily, we the people already have amazingly powerful digital tools.
+We only need to believe in modern philosophy to build them for ourselves to upgrade our way of life to the Internet Age.

 ## Looking Up